DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 A longer pause.
 When Elyra spoke again, her voice was different—guarded, but with an edge of something else.
 Hope?
 Fear?
 "Prove it."

-Jason glanced at Lina, who nodded slightly. *Your call,* RAE said. *But be prepared.
-If this is really Elyra, she's been alone for a long time.
-Trust won't come easy.*
+Jason glanced at Lina, who nodded slightly. *Your call,* RAE said.

 "RAE," Jason said aloud, "can you project a harmonic signature?
 Something Elyra would recognize."